Loneliness: Lack of meaningful relationships

-For many people the family of origin did not offer the trust building relationships needed to build a reference that lasts a lifetime and even in memory after the passing of a loved one.
-This can be due to parenting style, traditions, mental health issues including personality disorders and abusive family environments.
+For many people, their family of origin did not offer the trust-building relationships needed to build a reference that lasts a lifetime, even in memory after the passing of a loved one.
+This can be due to parenting style, traditions, and mental health issues including personality disorders and abusive family environments.
 Sometimes religious shunning is also present.

-This impacts the ability of individuals to know themselves, to value themselves and to relate to others or to do so with great difficulty.
+This impacts the ability of individuals to know themselves, to value themselves, and to relate to others (or to do so with great difficulty).

-All these factors and many others are often overlooked by the standard medical or psychological advice that recommends to go meet friends, family and to socialise.
+All these factors and many others are often overlooked by the standard medical or psychological advice that recommends to go meet friends or family and to socialise.
 This is not always possible when there is no one available to relate to and an inability to connect without the skills and knowledge on how to proceed.
-With time a person might become discouraged or develop apathy from numerous trials, failures or rejections brought on by the lack of interpersonal skills.
+With time, a person might become discouraged or develop apathy from numerous trials, failures or rejections brought on by the lack of interpersonal skills.

-As the rate of loneliness increases yearly among people of every age group and more so in the elderly, with known detrimental physical and psychological effects, there is a need to find new ways to connect people with each other and especially so at a time when a whole lot of the human attention is focused on electronic devices, it is a challenge.